 Personal Data For every person involved in an assignment request, we need a full set of personal data.
 This data can only be omitted if up to date information for the given person is already stored in the RIPE database.
 If new data is provided for a person with an entry in the database, it will be viewed as an update upon submission, and overwrite the current person data.
 Otherwise, the following set of data must be specified in the Person Template.
 The person's name should be specified in full in the person field.
 The full postal address is specified using multiple address fields.
-The international telephone number which can be used to reach the person at work must be entered in the phone field, and the fax number should be entered in the nic-hdl field to uniquely identify this person in the database.
+The international telephone number which can be used to reach the person at work must be entered in the phone field, and the fax number should be entered in the fax-no field.
+Of course, the NIC handle for this person must be entered in the nic-hdl field to uniquely identify this person in the database.
+As with the network template, a notify field can be filled out with an e-mail address to be notified when changes are made to the database object and a mnt-by field can reference a maintainer object which designates who can make changes to the object.